kubeflow/website/content/en/docs/distributions/kfaas/_index.md

 +++
-title = "Arrikto Kubeflow as a Service" description = "Kubeflow as a Service makes it easy for everyone to developing serving models with just the click of a button!" weight = 50
+title = "Arrikto Kubeflow as a Service" description = "Kubeflow as a Service makes it easy for everyone to develop and serve models with the click of a button." weight = 50
 +++